AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/introduction.md

 With Adobe Experience Manager content and commerce, brands can scale and innovate faster to differentiate commerce experiences and capture accelerating online spend.
 AEM Content and Commerce combines the immersive, omnichannel, and personalized experiences in Experience Manager with any number of commerce solutions to bring differentiated experiences to all parts of the shopping journey, reducing time to value and driving higher conversion.

-## How Content and Commerce helps customers to be successful
+## How Content and Commerce Helps Customers Being Successful

 With ever-increasing customer expectations for online commerce experiences, brands are pressured to deliver differentiated experiences and more content faster.
 However, implementing a content management platform often requires heavy time and budget investments in developing foundational elements, such as custom components and authoring tools, and accrues costs in maintenance and upgrades.
 Experience Manager Sites offers Content and Commerce as an add-on module for Experience Manager as a Cloud Service that provides out-of-the-box commerce core components, authoring tools, and a reference storefront to accelerate go-live, enable seamless collaboration across teams, and drive conversion.